 The attorneys in the e-info Practice Group are leaders in the areas of applying dataset analysis and computer-assisted predictive coding to the challenges of complex litigation and investigations.
 This benefits our clients with substantial improvement in the analysis of their documents while lowering the total cost through increased efficiencies.
 Our e-discovery predictive-coding solutions are powered by software which acts as an efficiency engine to leverage attorneys’ analytical skills and Technology-Assisted Review (TAR) to increase accuracy in review by up to 70%, dramatically reduce review timeframes by up to 50% and cut client costs by up to 50%.

 E-Discovery has become a significant cost component of litigation and government or regulatory investigations.
 It is also an area fraught with risk since sanctions and claims of spoliation are now common in large litigation cases.
 As a law firm with state-of-the-art technology, Harris Beach is well positioned to meet the defensibility and cost challenges associated with e-discovery.
 We leverage predictive-coding to make e-discovery reasonable for any litigation, regardless of size or industry, and we provide these services to a wide range of organizations, including national law firms.
 We have routinely been named as a “Go To” law firm for litigation e-discovery in the In House Law Departments at the Top 500 Companies as published by Corporate Counsel.
-The e-info Practice Group leader, Alan Winchester, is recognized by the Courts as an expert in this area and has been appointed to chair the Operations e-Discovery Working Group.
+The e-info Practice Group leader, Alan M. Winchester, is recognized by the Courts as a thought leader in this area and has been appointed to chair the Operations e-Discovery Working Group.
 This group has drafted legislation and participates in the training for judges to improve the practice of electronic discovery.

 The e-info team frequently assists our mass torts and industry-wide litigation group by overseeing electronic discovery, establishing client-specific secure extranet systems and maintaining our paperless document management system, brief bank and expert/transcript databases.

 Our mass torts and industry-wide litigation attorneys belong to and support a wide variety of organizations, including the American Bar Association; New York State Bar Association; New York Trial Lawyers Association; New York Women’s Bar Association; Defense Research Institute; Council on Litigation Management; American Society of Law, Medicine & Ethics; American Society for Pharmacy Law; American Pharmaceutical Association; American Association of Nurse Attorneys; National Association of Insurance Women; American Chemical Society; The Sedona Conference; and the Emerging and Environmental Claims Managers Association.
-Because our attorneys constantly monitor developments in their areas of expertise, they are regularly asked to author articles for, and deliver speeches to, these and other groups on topics related to past experience, as well as emerging issues such as climate change litigation, “greenwashing” and nanotechnology.
+Because our attorneys constantly monitor developments in their areas of practice, they are regularly asked to author articles for, and deliver speeches to, these and other groups on topics related to past experience, as well as emerging issues such as climate change litigation, “greenwashing” and nanotechnology.

 Harris Beach recognizes that client solutions often involve more than just legal needs.
 Consequently, we offer a unique, comprehensive approach to meeting our clients’ pressing non-legal challenges through our affiliated consulting subsidiary, HB Solutions LLC.